sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 At bootup time of the manageability framework (or gNMI container), it is recommended to cache the [User DB](#326-user-db) if not already cached.
 This is because every command needs to access the information in the User DB in order to access the information.
 Alternately, instead of caching the entire User DB, the information can be cached once the record is read from the DB.
 Additionally, the Translib must listen to change notifications on the User DB in order to keep its cache current.

 As described in section [1.1.1.4 Linux Groups](#1114-linux-groups), the enforcement of the users and roles in Linux will be done via the Linux groups.
 A user can use Linux commands on the Linux shell and create users and Linux groups (which represent the roles).
 This will mean that the information in the User DB is no longer current.
 In order to keep the information in the User DB and the Linux `/etc/passwd` file in sync, Translib must register for notification for changes on `/etc/passwd` file.
 If there is no straightforward way of doing so, then a function must be triggered on timer expiry to proactively read the `/etc/passwd` file and update the User DB.

 (TODO/Dell - Please update what is the approach followed).

+(NOTE/DELL - Assuming there is a process, which may or may not be separate from Translib, it can use the POSIX [inotify APIs](http://man7.org/linux/man-pages/man7/inotify.7.html) to register for file system events like changes to `/etc/passwd` and/or `/etc/shadow`.
+Another approach would be to have a process started by `systemd` on changes to `/etc/passwd`, `/etc/shadow`, or `/etc/group`, and that process would simply reconcile the Redis DB with what is found found in those files. `systemd` allows starting processes based on file create/delete/modify)

 Similarly, a user can be created either via CLI or REST.
 It is the responsibility of the Translib to ensure that when the user information is added to the User DB, the appropriate user and groups are also created in the `/etc/passwd` file.
 This way, the User DB information and the linux groups information is always in sync.